 Femininity and Feminism in Tango (I)

-Men and women are best friends from the beginning.
+Men and women have been best friends from the beginning.
 Men like women.
 They treat women better than they treat other men.
 They are more generous to women than to other men.
-They choose women to be their life partner.
-They work hard for the women they love, and they give up their life for them.
+They choose women as their life partners.
+They work hard for the women they love and would give up their lives for them.
 Women, too, like men.
-They always try to attract men and win men’s hearts.
-They trust themselves in men, devote their love to men, unite with men and follow men’s lead.
-Men and women cherish, need, support, complement and complete each other.
-Their friendship has been, for the most part, a love story (see Tango and Gender Interdependence).
+They strive to attract men and win their hearts.
+They place their trust in men, devote their love to them, unite with them, and follow their lead.
+Men and women cherish, need, support, complement, and complete each other.
+Their friendship has, for the most part, been a love story (see Tango and Gender Interdependence).

-In the milongas of Buenos Aires I witnessed this love story.
-I found myself experiencing wonderful relations with Argentine women.
-At a glance Argentine women do not strike me as prettier than other women, but they did make an impression on me when I danced with them.
-They are gentle, soft, obedient, affectionate and seductive.
+In the milongas of Buenos Aires, I witnessed this love story.
+I found myself experiencing wonderful relationships with Argentine women.
+At first glance, Argentine women do not strike me as being prettier than others, but they made an impression on me when I danced with them.
+They are tender, gentle, obedient, affectionate, sentimental, and seductive.
 They dress femininely and wear flowers.
-They gaze at you to call your attention.
-They respond to your cabeceo with a smiling nod.
-They embrace you warmly with their breasts intimately press against your chest.
-They twist their body in your arms, wrap your body with their body, and entangle your leg with their leg...
-Femininity is not their weakness but strength, and they know how to use it to make you feel special.
-They may be professors, doctors and CEOs in real life, but in the milongas they are just pure, natural, simple and lovely women.
-That tango is invented by them is no accident.
-It lives in their blood.
+They gaze at you to capture your attention and respond to your cabeceo with a smiling nod.
+They embrace you warmly with their breasts pressing intimately against your chest.
+They twist their bodies in your arms, wrap themselves around you, and entangle their legs with yours.
+Femininity is not their weakness but their strength, and they know how to use it to make you feel special.
+They may be professors, doctors, or CEOs in their professional lives, but in the milongas, they are simply pure, natural, and lovely women.
+That tango was invented by them is no accident—it lives in their blood.
 Argentine women are the incarnations of femininity and affection.
 Dancing with them is truly one of life’s most gratifying experiences (see The Gender Expression in Tango).

-Without femininity tango will not be the same.
-Tango requires men to be strong, decisive, dependable, protective and regardful, and women to be gentle, soft, loving, obedient, agreeable and beautiful.
-Men and women play different roles in tango as they do in life (see The Gender Roles in Tango).
-One is like stump and branches.
-The other is like leaves and flowers.
-Together they make a blossoming tree.
-One is like brushes, and the other paints, together they create a beautiful painting.
-In Europe and North America under the influence of feminism, some women accuse this idea of being sexist.
-They dismiss gender differences and gender expressions, refusing to surrender to men and obey men's lead.
-They demand that macho posturing and gender inequality to be removed from tango, upholding their independence by dancing in an open dance hold to keep a distance from men.
-They ask men not to lead them but only to offer suggestions, and respect their decision as to how they choose to treat these suggestions.
+Without femininity, tango would not be the same.
+Tango requires men to be strong, decisive, dependable, protective, and considerate, and women to be gentle, soft, loving, obedient, agreeable, and beautiful.
+Men and women play different roles in tango, as they do in life (see The Gender Roles in Tango).
+One is like branches, and the other, leaves—together, they create a blossoming tree.
+One is like brushes, and the other, paints—together, they create a beautiful painting.
+In Europe and North America, under the influence of feminism, some women accuse this idea of being sexist.
+They dismiss gender differences, gender expressions, and gender roles, refusing to surrender to men and follow their lead.
+They demand that macho posturing and gender inequality be removed from tango, insisting on maintaining independence by dancing in an open dance hold to keep a distance from men.
+They ask men not to lead them but only to suggest movements while respecting how women choose to interpret them.
 They assert their rights to interrupt the lead, initiate their own steps, reverse gender roles, and form same-sex partnerships.
-In short, they want tango to be a gender-neutral dance and the milonga to be like a workplace where everybody conducts in a politically correct way (see Tango and Gender Equality).
+In short, they want tango to be a gender-neutral dance, and the milonga to be like a workplace where everyone behaves in a politically correct manner (see Tango and Gender Equality).

-The masculinization of women in Europe and North America has an undeniable impact on how tango is danced in these societies where the modern way of living encourages women to put on uniforms, hide their gender identity and join the work force to fight like men.
+The masculinization of women in Europe and North America has undeniably impacted how tango is danced in these societies, where the modern way of living encourages women to wear uniforms, hide their gender identities, and join the workforce to compete like men.
 Many women choose career over marriage, success over family, and independence over relationships.
-They refuse to be treated as the weaker sex, and push for legislations to protect women’s rights and equal opportunities.
-As a result, they see themselves less and less as women and more and more like men.
-In order to compete with men women need to be tough, strong, ambitious and aggressive like men.
-Many become violent, mean, sloppy and overweight, as they do not care about how men see them any more.
-They raise violent, mean, sloppy and overweight daughters, expecting them also to fight with men when they grow up.
+They refuse to be treated as "the weaker sex" and push for legislations to protect women’s rights and equal opportunities.
+As a result, women see themselves less and less as women and more and more like men.
+To compete with men, women need to be tough, strong, ambitious, and aggressive—traits traditionally associated with masculinity.
+Many become mean, sloppy, overweight, or indifferent to their appearance, as they no longer care how men perceive them.
+They raise daughters who adopt the same traits, expecting them to compete with men as they grow up.
 Violent women breed violent murderers, as the world has just witnessed in Newtown, Connecticut.
-When women behave like men, the relationship between the two sexes deteriorates, the institution of family disintegrates, and children lose parents.
-When women cease to be feminine, they become less attractive to men, who then turn to the same-sex relationships for help.
-You wonder why "marriage equality" increasingly becomes a discourse in our society?
-When women lose their soft, gentle and loving nature that has been the balance to men’s aggression, the world is becoming a more dangerous place.
+When women behave like men, the relationship between the sexes deteriorates, the institution of family disintegrates, and children lose their parents.
+When women cease to embody femininity, they become less attractive to men, who may then turn to same-sex relationships.
+You wonder why "marriage equality" has become a growing discourse in our society?
+When women lose the soft, gentle, and loving qualities that balance men’s aggression, the world becomes a more dangerous place.

 What femininity is to humanity is like what green is to the environment.
 I am nostalgic for the missing femininity in our women.
-I think the world is nostalgic for that also, which is why people around the globe find Argentine women and their dance fascinating.
-If you dance enough tango, as do the Argentine women, you will know that turning women into men just doesn’t work in tango, as it has caused more problems than solving any in other social discourses.
-That being said, I am remaining hopeful thanks to Argentine tango, because in tango men and women have to be who they are created to be for their common good - different yet complementary, distinct yet balanced, divergent yet interdependent, and opposite but equal.
+I believe the world shares this nostalgia, which is why more and more people around the globe find Argentine women and their dance so captivating.
+If you dance enough tango, as Argentine women do, you will understand that turning women into men doesn’t work in tango, just as it has caused more problems than it has solved in other societal discourses.
+That being said, I remain hopeful thanks to Argentine tango, because, in tango, men and women must be who they are created to be for their common good - different yet complementary, distinct yet balanced, divergent yet interdependent, and opposite but equal.
 (See Femininity and Feminism in Tango (II).)

 December 11, 2012